This is an intriguing question regarding fantasy that has many more layers than you might think.

-After all, it is challenging for fantasy readers and viewers to separate the entities of magic and fantasy in their minds if that is all they have ever read or seen.
+After all, it’s challenging for fantasy readers and viewers to separate the entities of magic and fantasy if that’s all they have ever read or seen.
 At the end of the day, perspective is everything.

-If a great deal of fantasy fanatics have never been exposed to a fantasy work without magic, it will be extremely difficult to persuade them that fantasy can exist in the absence of magic.
-That is, unless you have really convincing evidence (which is essentially what I am trying to do right now).
+If a lot of fantasy fanatics have never been exposed to a fantasy work without magic, it will be challenging to persuade them that fantasy can exist in the absence of magic; that is unless you have compelling evidence (which is essentially what I am trying to do right now).

 The Reasons Why Most Fantasy Stories Integrate Magic

 The fact that magic has been a pillar in the fantasy genre for decades is no coincidence.
 Fantasy authors implement magic for a variety of reasons.
 The most notable of which are scrutinized below.

 Enhances the Quality of the Plot